-In 1844, this home on Diagonal Road in Akron became the home of John Brown, an abolitionist who led attacks on pro-slavery partisans in territorial Kansas and attempted to lead revolutionary raid against the institution of slavery in Virginia.
-Today. the home is owned and operated by The Summit County Historical Society.
+In 1844, this home on Diagonal Road in Akron became the home of John Brown, an abolitionist who later led attacks on pro-slavery partisans in territorial Kansas and attempted to lead a revolutionary raid against the institution of slavery in Harpers Ferry in what was then Virginia, an event that helped spark the Civil War.
+Today, the home is owned and operated by The Summit County Historical Society.
 The home is open for public tours and has been designated by the National Park Service as a Network to Freedom site.
 Learn more about Brown and the Summit County Historical Society by reading the description and clicking the links below.

 John Brown lived at this Akron residence between 1844 and 1854 and spent much of his life in Summit County.
 He was born in Torrington, Connecticut, in 1800, and moved to this area and became involved in the wool trade.
 During a business trip to Springfield, Massachusetts, he met abolitionists and came to agree with their belief that slavery was contrary to God's will.
 By 1850, he became an active supporter of the anti-slavery network known as the Underground Railroad.
 He later moved to Kansas with the goal of supporting the opponents of slavery who were attempting to make Kansas a free state.